akpi816218/discog/README.md

 # DisCog

 ...is a general-purpose Discord bot.
+This project has its own website at [discog.localplayer.dev](https://discog.localplayer.dev).

 ## Contributions